ciglenecki/geoguessr-ai/docs/documentation.md

 (optional) you can quickly glance over Key PL modules:

-1. [`pl.LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html) - LightningModule organizes your PyTorch code into 6 sections:
+1. [`pl.LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html) - `LightningModule` organizes PyTorch code into six sections:
    1. Computations (init)
    2. Train Loop (training_step)
    3. Validation Loop (validation_step)
    4. Test Loop (test_step)
    5. Predicti3on Loop (predict_step)
    - this is also where the actual **model** is created
-2. [`pl.DataModule`](https://pytorch-lightning.readthedocs.io/en/latest/data/datamodule.html) - datamodule is a shareable, reusable class that encapsulates all the steps needed to process data:
+2. [`pl.DataModule`](https://pytorch-lightning.readthedocs.io/en/latest/data/datamodule.html) - `DataModule` is a shareable, reusable class that encapsulates all the steps needed to process data:
    1. Download / process the data (for example from a website or CSV file)
    2. Clean and (maybe) save to disk
    3. Load the data into `Dataset`
-   4. Initialize transforms (rotate, resize, etc…) that will be sent to `Dataset`
+   4. Initialize transforms (rotate, resize, etc …) that will be sent to `Dataset`
    5. Wrap `Dataset` inside a `DataLoader`. `DataLoader` will be returned to the `Trainer`.

-3. [`pl.Trainer`](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html) - once you’ve organized your PyTorch code into a `pl.LightningModule`, the `pl.Trainer` automates everything else:
+3. [`pl.Trainer`](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html) - once you’ve organized your PyTorch code into a `LightningModule`, the `Trainer` automates everything else:
-   1. Automatically enabling/disabling grads
+   1. Automatic enabling/disabling of gradients
    2. Running the training, validation and test dataloaders
    3. Calling the Callbacks (logging, model checkpoints, learning rate scheduling...) at the appropriate times
    4. Putting batches and computations on the correct devices

 ### GeoguesserDataset ([src/dataset_geoguesser.py](../src/dataset_geoguesser.py)) - The Pawn

 The `GeoguesserDataset` module is responsible for lazily fetching images and their coordinates during training.
 We initialize it three times in total (for training, validation and testing).
 Now, each of the three `GeoguesserDataset`s is responsible only for fetching the data from it's corresponding dataset.
 For example, the `GeoguesserDataset` with the parameter `dataset_type` set to `DatasetSplitType.TRAIN` will only return the images from the train set.
-The most important operation that the `GeoguesserDataset` module performs, aside from defining from which dataset the images are fetched, is lazily fetching and passing the location and four images (one for each cardinal direction) to the `pl.Trainer` during the training, validation and testing phase.
+The most important operation that the `GeoguesserDataset` module performs, aside from defining from which dataset the images are fetched, is lazily fetching and passing the location and four images (one for each cardinal direction) to the `Trainer` during the training, validation and testing phase.
 Essentially, this module answers the following question: "_Which data will I start sending out in batches once the training process is started_?"

 It's also worth mentioning that any image or coordinate transformation is generally done inside of this module.
 What does this mean?
 Let's say we want to resize our original image, 640x640 pixels, to a size of 224x224 pixels.
 The model obviously requires more time to train on large images.
 Since this competition lasts a few months and not a few years (now THAT would be interesting), we generally resize our images to 224x224 pixels.
 Instead of resizing images stored on the disk, we can do this during training.
 And you might say "yes, wouldn’t it be faster to resize them in advance so that the program doesn't waste precious resources during training?".
 That's true, but the computation required to resize the image is negligible compared to other actions that occur during the training phase.
 Okay, so we settled on resizing the images during training.
 Now, who would be responsible for that?
 Exactly, that would be `GeoguesserDataset`.
 Before returning the images and their coordinates to the trainer which sends it further into the model, the `GeoguesserDataset` will apply resizing transformation on the images.
 In fact, any transformation can be specified before we create the `GeoguesserDataset` and that exact transformation will be applied before the trainer fetches the data.
 Examples of such image transformations, other than resizing, include cropping, translation, noise injection, color space transformations, and [more](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-019-0197-0).